 - 8.7 % Ricinoleic Acid

 Remember, stearic acid is a saturated fatty acid that contributes hardness and creamy stable lather in soapmaking, similar to palmitic acid, except that it has a longer carbon chain.
-A recipe with 48% stearic acid is going to have extremely creamy stable lather, and that’s why it’s present in such a high percentage in the shaving soap recipe.
+A recipe with 48% stearic acid is going to have extremely creamy stable lather, and that’s why it’s present in such a high percentage in our shaving soap recipes.
 If the fatty acid profile isn’t taken into consideration when replacing the soy wax, the resulting recipe could be vastly different, and even lack the exact properties it was formulated to have.

 Before you replace an oil in a soap recipe, it’s hugely important to understand the specific role the oil has in the overall formula by taking a peek at it’s fatty acid profile.